Class Volunteer Handbook

 The Class Treasurer

-The Class Treasurer partners with the WCAA staff to oversee the Class’s finances.
-This role is responsible for communicating information about class funds to fellow officers, and for tracking expenditures and reimbursements.
-While class funds will be securely held at the College, the class officers will remain the sole determinants of expenditures.
+The Class Treasurer partners with the WCAA staff to guide the spending of the Class’s finances.
+This role is responsible for communicating information about class funds to fellow officers and for keeping track of expenditures and reimbursements, which are processed by the College.
+While class funds are securely held at the College, the class officers remain decision-makers regarding treasury expenditures.
+For helpful resources including forms and FAQs on the WCAA’s financial structure, visit the Your Group Treasury page.

 Responsibilities